palantir/godel-conjure-plugin/README.md

 }
 ```

-- **Key Overwrites:**
+**Key Overwrites:**
-If multiple assets provide the same keys, **last write wins**—the order in which assets are invoked is **indeterminate** and should not be relied upon.
+- If multiple assets provide the same keys, **last write wins**.
+The order in which assets are invoked is **indeterminate** and should not be relied upon.

-- **Error Handling:**
+**Error Handling:**
-If the asset is invoked with more than one argument, it must immediately fail.
+- If the asset is invoked with more than one argument, it must immediately fail.
-If the output is not a valid JSON object, `godel-conjure-plugin` will fail.
+- If the asset output is not a valid JSON object, `godel-conjure-plugin` will fail.

-### Example: Minimally Viable `conjure-ir-extensions-provider` Asset
+### Example: Minimal `conjure-ir-extensions-provider` Asset

 ```sh
 #!/bin/sh